Chemex Coffee Brewing – History and Tutorial

 Using Regular or Automatic Grind coffee only, put one rounded tablespoon of coffee per 5 oz. cup into the filter cone

 A digital scale will help with dosage consistency.
-Using a 17 to 1 brewing ratio (17 parts water to one part coffee) a Chemex will have 510 grams of water for every 30 grams of ground coffee.
-Or for even math, just use 500 grams of water.
+Using a 17 to 1 brewing ratio (17 parts water to one part coffee), a Chemex will have 510 grams of water for every 30 grams of ground coffee.
+For math, use 500 grams of water.
 Once you know you have the correct amount of coffee and water, you can focus on perfecting your grind.

 Step by Step Chemex Brewing